-Cognitive cultural intelligence refers to the specific knowledge of a group's values, beliefs and practices.
-Metacognitive cultural intelligence refers to an individual's level of conscious awareness regarding cultural interactions, along with their ability to strategize when experiencing diverse cultures.
-Motivational cultural intelligence refers to the ability to channel energy and attention toward gaining knowledge about cultural differences.
-At last, behavioral cultural intelligence is the ability of an individual to be flexible in modifying behaviors, appropriately using verbal and physical actions, in cross-cultural interactions.
+Cognitive Cultural Intelligence refers to the specific knowledge of a group's values, beliefs, and practices.
+Metacognitive Cultural Intelligence refers to an individual's level of conscious awareness regarding cultural interactions, along with their ability to strategize when experiencing diverse cultures.
+Motivational Cultural Intelligence refers to the ability to channel energy and attention toward gaining knowledge about cultural differences.
+Lastly, Behavioural Cultural Intelligence is the ability of an individual to be flexible in modifying behaviours, appropriately using verbal and physical actions, in cross-cultural interactions.

-Although cultural intelligence is still in its early stages, empirical evidence is growing within the context of teamwork (Adair et al., 2013; Flaherty, 2008), decision-making (Ang et al., 2007), leadership (Groves and Feyerherm, 2011) and expatriates (Kim et al., 2008; Elenkov and Manev, 2009; Lee and Sukoco, 2010).
-Thus, Cultural intelligence is a relevant skill needed by managers to compete in a multicultural environment, and several scholars have demonstrated that cultural intelligence has an extensive impact on manger's performance and tasks, especially in a global and international context (Lee and Sukoco, 2010; Groves and Feyerherm, 2011).
+Although Cultural Intelligence is still in its early stages, empirical evidence is growing within the context of teamwork (Adair et al., 2013; Flaherty, 2008), decision-making (Ang et al., 2007), leadership (Groves and Feyerherm, 2011), and expatriates (Kim, Kirkman, and Chen, 2008; Elenkov, and Manev, 2009; Lee and Sukoko, 2010).
+Thus, Cultural Intelligence is a relevant skill needed by managers to compete in a multicultural environment, and several scholars have demonstrated that Cultural Intelligence has an extensive impact on manger's performance and tasks, especially in a global and international context (Lee and Sukoko, 2010; Groves and Feyerherm, 2011).

-Directly related to expatriates, Rose et al. (2010), have shown that behavioral cultural intelligence positively relates to job performance, especially regarding contextual and assignment-specific performance.
-The authors theorize that this relationship could be attributed to a manager's ability to be flexible in their verbal and non-verbal behaviors, in order to meet the expectations of other people.
+Directly related to expatriates, Rose at al., (2010), have shown that Behavioural Cultural Intelligence positively relates to job performance, especially regarding contextual and assignment-specific performance.
+The authors theorize that this relationship could be attributed to a manager's ability to be flexible in their verbal and non-verbal behaviours, in order to meet the expectations of other people.
 In short, the individual must have a conscious awareness of cultural interactions to allow for better communication.
-Although cultural intelligence shows that individuals are capable of using their knowledge to actively employ appropriate behaviors in specific cultural contexts, only a few studies have investigated the role of cultural intelligence in expatriate performance and behavior; especially in the knowledge transfer process (Lee and Sukoco, 2010; Wu and Ang, 2011; Boh et al., 2013).
+Although Cultural Intelligence shows that individuals are capable of using their knowledge to actively employ appropriate behaviours in specific cultural contexts, only a few studies have investigated the role of Cultural Intelligence in expatriate performance and behaviour; especially in the knowledge transfer process (Lee and Sukoko, 2010; Wu and Ang, 2011; Boh et al., 2013).

 Thus, managers, especially those in higher positions such as senior managers, are responsible for the intermediation between MNCs and subsidiaries in the knowledge transfer process.
 Consequently, our focus is on the senior expatriate manger (Minbaeva et al., 2003; Barry Hocking et al., 2004; Minbaeva and Michailova, 2004).
-Accordingly, Lee and Sukoco (2010) studied how cultural intelligence and expatriates' experience influenced cultural adjustment, cultural effectiveness and expatriates' performance.
-The outcomes revealed that the positive influence of cultural intelligence requires mediation by cultural adjustment and cultural effectiveness prior to shaping expatriate performance.
-Expatriates' previous international work and travel experiences further moderate the effects of cultural intelligence on cultural adjustment and cultural effectiveness.
-Moreover, Wu and Ang (2011) tested the relationships between corporate expatriate supporting practices, cross-cultural adjustment, and expatriate performance, employing a sample of 169 expatriate managers in Singapore.
+Accordingly, Lee and Sukoko (2010) studied how Cultural Intelligence and expatriates' experience influenced cultural adjustment, cultural effectiveness, and expatriates' performance.
+The outcomes revealed that the positive influence of Cultural Intelligence requires mediation by cultural adjustment and cultural effectiveness prior to shaping expatriate performance.
+Expatriates' previous international work and travel experiences further moderate the effects of Cultural Intelligence on cultural adjustment and cultural effectiveness.
+Moreover, Wu and Ang (2011)

+tested the relationships between corporate expatriate supporting practices, cross-cultural adjustment, and expatriate performance, employing a sample of 169 expatriate managers in Singapore.
 Their assessment revealed that expatriate supporting practices are positively connected to both adjustment and performance.
-Furthermore, while motivational cultural intelligence had a positive moderating effect, metacognitive and cognitive cultural intelligence negatively moderated the links between expatriate supporting practices and adjustment.
-Finally, only Boh et al. (2013) examined factors that impact knowledge transfer from the parent corporation to subsidiaries when there are differences in the national culture of the parent corporation and the subsidiary.
-The study analyses how trust, cultural alignment and openness to diversity influence the effectiveness of knowledge transfer from the headquarters to the employees in the subsidiary, and the findings revealed that an individual's trust of the headquarters and their openness to diversity are crucial factors influencing local employees' ability to learn and obtain knowledge from foreign headquarters.
+Furthermore, while motivational Cultural Intelligence had a positive moderating effect, metacognitive and cognitive Cultural Intelligence negatively moderated the links between expatriate supporting practices and adjustment.
+Finally, only Boh et al., (2013) examined factors that impact knowledge transfer from the parent corporation to subsidiaries when there are differences in the national culture of the parent corporation and the subsidiary.
+The study analyses how trust, cultural alignment, and openness to diversity influence the effectiveness of knowledge transfer from the headquarters to the employees in the subsidiary, and the findings revealed that an individual's trust of the headquarters and their openness to diversity are crucial factors influencing local employees' ability to learn and obtain knowledge from foreign headquarters.